-- If this worked, it would have allowed zap-susceptible concurrent algorithms to be written straightforwardly. - Relatively small changes are required to existing code containing zap-susceptible concurrent algorithms, especially for such software artifacts already hiding allocation from the compiler. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity. - This approach might be useful for benchmarking the effects of optimizations relying on lifetime-end pointer zap.
+- Allows zap-susceptible concurrent algorithms to be written straightforwardly. - Relatively small changes are required to existing code containing zap-susceptible concurrent algorithms, and the code that must be updated is easily searched for. - Zap-susceptible algorithms can freely use function calls and other C++ features promoting modularity. - This approach might be useful for benchmarking the effects of optimizations relying on lifetime-end pointer zap. - This option follows long-standing existing practice.